What Is a Franchise Agreement?

 A franchise agreement is a legally binding document that outlines a franchisor's terms and conditions for a franchisee.
 Every franchise is governed by these terms, which are generally outlined in a written agreement between both parties.
-The franchise agreement is signed at the time an individual makes the decision to enter the franchise system.

 - The franchisee’s business is substantially associated with the franchisor's brand.
 In franchising, the franchisor and each of its franchisees are sharing a common brand.

-- The franchisor exercises control or provides significant assistance to the franchisee in how it uses the franchisor's brand to conduct business.
+- The franchisor exercises control or provides substantial assistance to the franchisee in how it uses the franchisor's brand to conduct business.
 Because the franchisee is an independent contractor and not a joint employer, generally those controls cover brand standards and do not extend to the human resources of the franchisee, nor do they extend to how the franchisee manages its business—aside from meeting the requirements of the brand standards—on a daily basis.

 Several states have also passed laws that define a franchise, and the definitions may include some relationships that do not meet the FTC Franchise Rule.

-Basic Elements of a Franchise Agreement
+How a Franchise Agreement Works

-The franchise agreement needs to deal with some basic elements including, but not limited to:
+The franchise agreement needs to deal with some basic elements, including, but not limited to: